department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/personal-information/personal-information-revision/meeting-notes/2022-02-09_content_meeting.md

 - We should probably just come out and say that if you're not part of the medical system and/or don't want the VA to know this, then don't answer this info
 - We should also make it clear that this info is not JUST accessible by VHA, but also by other areas of the VA like VBA and NCA
 - We can and should say that people should only update this if they want to update their health care record; it's not fair to only tell users the benefits and not the drawbacks; especially sexual orientation
-- We can include information about people who have a need to access the information will access, but we need to verify
+- We can include information saying that only people who have a legit need to access the information can access, but we need to verify
 - Some of the fact sheets have questions like "what if I don't want anyone except my doctor to know..."
 - USDS research showed that people with low literacy, low English proficiency, cognitive issues could mistakenly click on a transgender man/transgender woman
 - Yesterday Michael said we should put gender identity above pronouns, but we're not sure that's a good idea.
 It makes sense that preferred name and pronouns are related to how we address people.